cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ---
 id: Invite Trusted Parties
 ---
 As the account owner, you can invite users as trusted parties, allowing you to build your Qredo network.
-A trusted party can send and receive money and/or approve and reject as a nominated custodian.
+A trusted party can send and receive money, and/or approve and reject as a nominated custodian.

 You can invite a user to be a trusted party from within the Qredo network, or from outside of Qredo.
 Users from within the Qredo network can be an account owner, or a counterparty to another account owner.
 When choosing a party externally, you can invite them via LinkedIn, Telegram or WhatsApp.